ravi-2912/validusrm/README.md

 ## 2. API Requests and Responses

 API requests can be mad using [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or more conveniently and easily using [Axios](https://www.npmjs.com/package/axios).
-Some basic requests are shown below.
+Some basic requests examples are shown below.

 * GET requests to /funds